 These findings are especially interesting because of the fact that most e-retailers display only user reviews and not expert reviews.
 Are they missing out?

 Again, if we consider ‘trust’ as the main reason why reviews increase conversion rates, one must mention the true plague of the reviews business which is fraudulent reviews.
-Over the past couple of years, we’ve seen some troubling news about how sellers and manufacturers have abused this “power of reviews”.
+We’ve seen some troubling news about how sellers and manufacturers have abused this “power of reviews”.
 It basically comes down to “paid-for” positive reviews (in various forms).

-I would argue that this is mainly a problem for user reviews, because I often see that the review submission “control mechanisms” (if such exists at all) are not developed or deployed correctly.
+I would argue that this is mainly a problem for user reviews.
+Because I often see that the review submission “control mechanisms” are not developed or deployed correctly.
 As an example, some retailers allow review-submissions by any member, even from members who haven’t purchased the product.
-These kinds of practices will ensure that a larger number of reviews are generated, however the backside is that it makes it easier to abuse such a system.
+These kinds of practices will ensure that a larger number of reviews are generated.
+However, the backside is that it makes it easier to abuse such a system.

 Some stakeholder are clearly aware of the risk of hollowing the trustworthiness of reviews and are taking measures to counter this abusive behaviour in various ways.
 One recent example of such countermeasures was communicated by Amazon in October, 2016.
 Amazon users can now only submit five reviews per week of products not bought from Amazon.
 I think it’s a good first step and that we’ll see further strengthening of these rules in the near future.

-Reviews as an online conversion driving factor, is an effective tool and provides a competitive advantage in e-commerce business to those who employ it correctly.
+Reviews as an online conversion driving factor is an effective tool and provides a competitive advantage in e-commerce business.
+Of course, those who employ it correctly.
 Scientific evidence exists which implies that expert reviews are more effective than user reviews when it comes to increasing conversion rates.

 Even given the results of the study, I still believe that there’s no counter-relation between expert reviews and user reviews.
 It’s my professional opinion that anyone who wants to sell products online, should take the time to consider adding both expert reviews and user reviews to their e-cart platform.